GoSolve-io/go-application-guide/README.md

 #### Context inheritance

-Some context operations returns a new context, that is a child of the parent context.
+Some context operations returns a new context: a child of the parent context.
 This is particularly useful in cases where some part of the task should be guaranteed to finish before others, but with one caveat: if the parent context will be canceled, all child contexts will be canceled as well.

 It is possible to avoid cascade failures using this feature, though.
 By using context's `Deadline` method it is possible to obtain the deadline of the parent context, and set child's context deadline slightly smaller than the parent one: